DIG-Network/docs.dig.net/docs/Setup/dev-setup.md

 #### Step 3: Commit Your Build to the Data Store

 1. **Commit the `dist` Folder:**
+   - Ensure that your compiled app and/or content files are present in the `./dist` folder before proceeding.
    - Use the following command to commit your `dist` folder (or your chosen build directory) to the DIG data store:
      ```bash
      dignode commit